#237 Turned Table - Paper Cups

-This work was made during the art event "Winter Solstice 2019: WE DANCE ALONE" at Kroloftet, Frysja in Oslo, organised by Hanan Benammar.
-The public was invited to do imprints with paper cups on condition that they committed to do a voluntary donation to something or someone.
+This work was done during the "Winter Solstice 2019: WE DANCE ALONE" art event at Kroloftet, Frysja, in Oslo, organised by Hanan Benammar.
+The public was invited to make imprints with paper cups on the condition that they committed to making a voluntary donation to something or someone.
 They also had to write down the recipients on the side of the frame.
 This it was they wrote, in no particular order:

 A school in Nepal | Snorre | Ana | Tiggaren jag går förbi hver bidige dag uten å hvite navnet til (the beggar a pass every day without knowing the name of) | Tiggeren jag ser hver dag, let's call him Bobby (the beggar I see every day, let's call him Bobby) | Leger uten grenser (Doctors Without Borders) | Taylor | Buy a gift and drop it anonymously to an angry person | The first person who ask me for money | UNHCR | Dråpen I Havet | Jewish Voice For Peace | Money to the artist | MSF | Mamma (Mommy) | A beggar on the bridge Bakke Bru | Fyr som ville ha øl (A guy who wanted beer) | Till ett skolprojekt i Nepal insamlat av Kosh-An (to a school project in Nepal collected by Kosh-An | MSF | Foreningen Tryggere Ruspolitikk | Dråpen i Havet | Red Cross | Next beggar

 The table was available for the whole night.
 This is the result.

 Paper Cups a series of paintings with imprints from regular paper cups.
 The kind you get from fast food places, and the kind that often is used by people begging in the streets.
 The series is about the disparity of economic resources.